bkonkle/purescript-manifold/README.md

 ### Updates

 Next, you'll want to write an Update function to handle your Actions.
+You can think of this like a "Reducer" from the world of [Redux][redux].
 Use pattern matching to match Actions and pull out the arguments passed to the constructor.

 ```purescript
 update :: Update Action State